 - 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their Mental Health.
 We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and Form Time.
-Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangement so that students can be offered appropriate support, this may include local or national online services where appropriate.
-In addition, the school are able to make referrals to a wide range of external services to secure additional appropriate support for students. - 9.
-Children at risk of specific forms of abuse - 10.1 This school follows the Leeds LSCP (www.leedsLSCP.org.uk) online locally agreed multi-agency procedures, in circumstances where children are at risk of or specific forms of abuse as outlined in Part 1 and Annex of B KCSIE. - 11 Remote Learning and Remote Welfare - 11.1 If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2021b).
+Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangements so that students can be offered appropriate support, this may include local or national online services where appropriate.
+In addition, the school can make referrals to a wide range of external services to secure additional appropriate support for students. (please add any supplementary information around your own school's arrangements/referral pathways for supporting children with their mental health and emotional wellbeing)

+10. Children at risk of specific forms of abuse

+10.1 This school follows the Leeds LSCP (www.leedsLSCP.org.uk) online locally agreed multi-agency procedures, in circumstances where children are at risk of or specific forms of abuse as outlined in Part 1 and Annex of B KCSIE.

+11. Remote Learning and Remote Welfare

+- 11.1 If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2021b).
 In addition to following the Guidance for Safer Working Practice (Safer Recruitment Consortium, 2022) - 11.2 Where children are remote learning and the DSL has identified a child to be vulnerable, on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
 The communication plans can include remote contact, phone contact, door-step visits.
 Other individualised contact methods should be considered and recorded.
-Details of this plan must be recorded, as should a record of contact made. - 11.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
-Staff will be aware of these issues and have due regard for them in setting expectations of pupils' work where they are at home. - 12 Female Genital Mutilation: The Mandatory Reporting Duty - 12.1 The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - 12.2 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
-It is also known as 'female genital cutting', 'circumcision' or 'initiation'.
+Details of this plan must be recorded, as should a record of contact made.

+11.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
+Staff will be aware of these issues and have due regard for them in setting expectations of pupils' work where they are at home.

+12. Female Genital Mutilation: The Mandatory Reporting Duty